How to customize your map legend

-Once you created a choropleth or symbol map and set the colors, you can define a color key for your map.
+Once you created a choropleth or symbol map and set the colors, you can customize a color key for your map in step 3: Visualize.
 The map key is crucial for your readers to understand what the colors in your map mean.

 If your titles are too long, you can add HTML tags in between that break the lines.
 E.g. "Share of <br>people using <br>the internet".
 Where you write <br>, your title will break.

 The number format should match the format you're actually using.
 If you use percentages, set the number format to "0%" instead of writing "...in percent" in your title.

 If you want to map categories (e.g. parties or industries), the legend options are fairly simple.
 Besides giving your key a title, you can also change the order of legend items – just drag them where you want them to be.
 You can also change the label text:

 If you choose "steps" as your color scale type, you'll find three ways of labelling your map legend: